How do you tune your Amazon Athena query performance?

 Things to know regarding user access on Amazon Athena

-Users can only submit one query at a time and can only run up to five simultaneous queries for each account.
+There are service limits imposed by AWS – you need to refer to these before deciding if this works for you.
 Hence, if you have several users needing to do interactive queries or using dashboards on data on Amazon S3, this may not be the solution for you.
+Automating your Data Pipeline

 Setting up Amazon Athena